-- Diaper changing mat – Serves dual purposes as it prevents your baby’s gentle skin coming in contact with germ laden surfaces and also protects surfaces from an extremely messy bottom.
+- Diaper changing mat – Serves dual purposes as it prevents your baby’s gentle skin from coming in contact with germ-laden surfaces and also protects surfaces from an extremely messy bottom.
 (Our car seat has been saved countless times by our changing mat!)

 - Diaper rash cream – Long hours in diapers can be harsh on your baby’s skin.
 Prevent rashes with this.

 - A sealable bag – To stash used diapers so that you don’t litter.
 You can also use it to store dirty washable diapers till you reach home.

 Your little one may doze off while you travel.

 Blanket – A small blanket can keep your baby cozy while he/she sleeps.

 Early morning sun is said to be beneficial for us.
 But most of the time we have to be outside even after that.
 So make sure you carry sun protection gear to protect your baby’s skin and eyes from the harsh rays.

 - Sunscreen – Just like you, even your baby needs it!